RichardTMiles/Singleton/README.md

 The word `abstraction` in this document is to be interpreted as the extending TRAIT to be used as `Psr\Singleton`.
-Let `Singleton`, `Skeleton`, `Psr\Singleton`, and `abstraction` be synonymous for the entirity of this document.
+Let `Singleton`, `Skeleton`, `Psr\Singleton`, and `abstraction` be synonymous for the entirety of this document.

 The phase `Global Scope` in this document is to be interpreted as the container for variables and closures.
-In the example presented below, our `Global Scope` will be the golbal scope which stores our data; however, this SHOULD NOT be concidered the only valid implementation.
+In the example presented below, our `Global Scope` will be the global scope which stores our data; however, this SHOULD NOT be considered the only valid implementation.

 [RFC 2119]: http://tools.ietf.org/html/rfc2119